dotlang/language/manual.md

 Note that if there are fields inside a struct without value, you have to initialise them upon instantiation (Example 10) and you cannot change value of any field which already has a value.

-Struct literals must be prefixed by their type, parent value or `_` for untyped structs.
+Struct literals must be prefixed by their type, parent value or `_` for untyped structs, where type is not a named type.
+When defining a struct type (either using named type or inline type) field types is mandatory but field names is optional (Example 11).

 **Examples**